-Year 1 Classes and Comprehensive Exam:
+Year 1 Classes and Comprehensive Exam

-The goal of the course work in the first year is to expose the student to the biomedical sciences to enable them to design and approach a research problem from molecular, biochemical, cellular and organ system perspectives.
+The goal of the coursework in the first year is to expose the student to the biomedical sciences to enable them to design and approach a research problem from molecular, biochemical, cellular and organ system perspectives.
 This broad based approach to disease is the core of the Integrated Biomedical Sciences program.
 The Topics in Biomedical Integration course (GCC 531) is offered in the spring semester of the first year.
-In this course, a specific disease will be studied from the molecular perspective to organ system failure under Faculty direction.
+In this course, a specific disease will be studied from the molecular perspective to organ system failure under faculty direction.
 The students will then be assigned a group project in which they use the approaches they have learned to study another disease.
 This project will strengthen student skills in preparation for the comprehensive exam.
-In the summer, GCC 532 Topics in Biomedical Integration II is the comprehensive exam in which students will be given an individualized disease topic related to their planned research.
-They will be required to write a literature review approaching the topic from each biomedical prospective.
+In the summer, Topics in Biomedical Integration II (GCC 532) is the comprehensive examination in which students will be given an individualized disease topic related to their planned research.
+They will be required to write a literature review approaching the topic from each biomedical perspective.

-Year 1 Research Experience:
+Year 1 Research Experience

-During the first year, every student will have three laboratory rotations: GCC 530, Laboratory Rotation 1 (variable), GCC 533, Laboratory Rotation 2 (variable), and GCC 534, Laboratory Rotation 3 (variable).
-Each rotation must be in a different laboratory.
-A student registering for the 3 required Laboratory Rotations should consecutively use GCC 530, 533 or 534.
+During the first year, students will have a minimum of two laboratory rotations that must be in different laboratories.
+A student registering for the three required laboratory rotations should use consecutive laboratory rotation course codes.
 These laboratory rotations will expose the students to a range of research environments.
-Students are expected have a small project with a hypothesis and aims, to learn techniques and attend all lab meetings.
-Based on these rotations and other discussions with potential advisors, at the end of these rotations the student will submit the names of three potential Research Advisors with a priority ranking to the IBS Education Committee.
-The IBS Education Committee in consultation with the potential advisors will decide which student will be matched with which advisor (see Track Selection below).
-Students committed to a particular laboratory (funded by the Research Advisor's grants) are also required to do 3 laboratory rotations.
+Students are expected have a project with a hypothesis and aims, to learn techniques and attend all lab meetings.
+Based on these rotations, students will submit the names of three potential research advisers with a priority ranking to the Academic Standards Committee for approval.
+The Committee in consultation with the potential advisers will approve adviser-student matches.
+Students committed to a particular laboratory (funded by the Research Advisor's grants) are also required to perform a minimum of two laboratory rotations.
 Exposure to other laboratories and research will give the student a greater breadth of knowledge.
-Students are expected to select a Research Advisor and a Research Track by the end of their first summer term.
-IBS MS to PhD students will follow their track of courses and may either do a rotation (GCC 534) or if they did not change laboratories, they may immediately begin Pre Dissertation research with their research advisor.
-All advisors must meet the criterion established by the program (see below).
+Students are expected to select a research adviser and an area of research interest by the end of their first summer term.
+IBS PhD students will follow their area of interest courses and may either do Laboratory Rotation III or, if they did not change laboratories, they may immediately begin dissertation research with their research adviser.
+All advisers must meet the criterion established by the Graduate College.